 Travel studies are showing us that, in the wake of the COVID-19 pandemic, travelers tend to prefer staycations and other destinations close to home for this summer.
 Wisconsinites are pretty lucky, then, as there are so many wonderful places to explore right here in our own back yard.
 From Great Wisconsin bike trails and plenty of hiking to canoeing, kayaking, and exploring Wisconsin's majestic state parks, there's definitely no shortage of fun things to do in Wisconsin this summer.

-When it comes to lodging around the state, there's no better choice to make than our incredible and unique collection of Wisconsin Bed and Breakfasts.
+If you're looking for the best places to stay in Wisconsin, turn to our incredible and unique collection of Wisconsin Bed and Breakfasts.
 As traditionally small properties, you can rest assured knowing each of them is licensed, inspected, and insured.
 With unmatched standards for cleanliness and professional innkeepers dedicated to hospitality and service, choosing a Wisconsin Bed and Breakfast is truly choosing The Safer Way to Stay.

 As you start to plan your travel around the state of Wisconsin this summer, look to our collection of Inns for your perfect home away from home.
 You won't be disappointed.
 Browse our incredible collection of Wisconsin Bed and Breakfasts today!